 Trucks spread over 50 miles stay in a shared call with push-to-talk, location sharing on the same live map, and dispatcher route pushes arriving as GPX files loaded directly in the map.

 No data signal?
 The offline compass shows bearing arrows to every other fleet member.
-Add POI waypoints for navigation assistance.
+POI pins mark fuel stops, hazards and rendezvous points — embedded in a pushed GPX file or dropped by any driver on the map.
 Long-range hotspot links between trucks with directional aerials can reach 50+ miles.

 Push-to-talk transcribes speech, detects the speaker's language, translates, and delivers text + audio in each listener's own locale — 15 languages, powered by a local Argos Translate server on the phone.